arez/arez/docs/repositories.md

 Repositories within Arez are a mechanism for saving references to all non-disposed instances of a particular component type within a particular Arez [Zone](/docs/zones.html).
 Each components is kept in a map with the identifier as the key.
 The repositories have mechanisms for creating, destroying and finding all the component instances.
-If the component type has an explicit identifier marked with a {@api_url: annotations.ComponentId} annotation, the repository also exports methods to retrieve individual components.
+If the component type has an explicit identifier marked with a {@api_url: annotations.ComponentId} annotation, the repository also exports methods to retrieve individual components by id.

 Repositories are an opt-in feature and a developer annotates an {@api_url: annotations.ArezComponent} annotated class with the {@api_url: annotations.Repository} annotation to indicate that the annotation processor must generate a